You may have amassed many family photographs through the years. But do you know how old they are and how to date an old photo?

 By seeing these old photos of your ancestors you may even be more inspired to trace their lives.
 And if you are like me then you will want to know everything that you can about them.

 Your old family photographs can be a great addition to your family history research.
-You can put a picture to your ancestors and that’s great.
+You can put a picture of your ancestors and that’s great.

 But if you do not know who is in them then how can you feel more inspired to learn more about your ancestors?